In this article, we will discuss What Is A Bug Out Bag And What Goes In It. Don’t just download a list for BOB contents and take it as gospel.

 Plan Destination And Route

 You made it out of the city but, where are you going?
 You should have already planned this in advance.
-If you have, you will have a map with possible routes planned.
+If you have, you will have a map with possible routes planned and a compass (learn how to use a compass).
 Now it is time to consider your situation.
 What has changed since your original planning and do you need to adapt your plan or make a new one.